JoeShep/NSS-CollegeTrax/README.md

 Project Status / TODO
 ---------------------
+May 22:
-This project is currently in the planning stages.
+This project is in initial TDD stages.
+Current functionality:
+Takes three arguments (School name, visit date, single ranking number) Prints all schools, with visit date and ranking in order of entry Prints schools with user ranking, from highest to lowest rank.
+Deletes any record by school name.

 Features
 --------